 In collaboration with Olin Partnership, the project redesigns the physical and virtual landscape of Columbus Circle through a thoughtful analysis of dynamic experiences of and through the site.
-The new Columbus Circle provides a beautiful and habitable park for pedestrians throughout the day and the night, and safe passage between the intersecting avenues and the SW entrance to Central Park.
-The design also recognizes the Circle’s strong historical relevance as the monument, once called ‘Ground Zero’, still serves as the geographical center and orientation point of the city.
+Columbus Circle now provides a beautiful, habitable park for pedestrians throughout the day and night and safe passage between the intersecting avenues and the southwest entrance to Central Park.
+The design also recognizes the Circle’s strong historical relevance as the monument, once called "Ground Zero," still serves as the geographical center and orientation point of the city.

 106,400 ft2 / 9,885 m2